docker-library/docs/mariadb/content.md

 ## No connections until MariaDB init completes

 If there is no database initialized when the container starts, then a default database will be created.
 While this is the expected behavior, this means that it will not accept incoming connections until such initialization completes.
-This may cause issues when using automation tools, such as `docker-compose`, which start several containers simultaneously.
+This may cause issues when using automation tools, such as `docker compose`, which start several containers simultaneously.

 ## Health/Liveness/Readiness Checking